 Joining organized excursions or a group tour is a great way to make friends while also not having to worry about your transportation and itinerary.
 Organized excursions are day trips that cover the top sights and attractions in the area, while group tours span many days and areas and also take care of your accommodations.
 Both are easy ways to meet fellow travelers to enjoy the journey with.

 If you’re planning your own accommodation, hostels are the best places to stay to meet new people.
-By sharing a dorm room with other travelers, you can easily bond and make friends to explore with.
+By sharing a dorm room with other travelers, you have more opportunities to make friends to explore with.
 Many hostels also organize group activities, such as excursions, dinners, local experiences, and parties.
 However, not all hostels are created equal when it comes to socializing.
-Some hostels have a quiet, relaxed vibe, while some have a social, party vibe, and some are in-between.
+Some hostels have a quiet, relaxed vibe, while some have a more social vibe.
+Most hostels in Japan are less social, with travelers keeping to themselves.
 It’s important to read hostel reviews to find a vibe that’s a good fit for you.

 My favorite website for booking hostels is Hostelworld.
 Hostelworld has the best choice of hostels around the world for social travel, with thousands of reviews that will help you find the best fit for you.
 Book your Japan hostels here.